TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ## Run

 Run is when the Guest OS gets to run and process instruction.
 It is the most basic counter among the 4 CPU utilization counters.
-It’s the ***only*** counter not affected by CPU frequency scaling and hyper threading.
+It's the ***only*** counter not affected by CPU frequency scaling and hyper threading.
 It does not check how fast it runs (frequency) or how efficient it runs (SMT).

 `Run at VM level = Sum of Run at vCPU levels`

 This means the value of CPU Run at VM level can exceed 20000 ms in vCenter.

 The following screenshot shows CPU Run higher than [CPU Used](/metrics/chapter-2-cpu-metrics/2.2.2-vm/#used--usage--demand).
-We can’t tell if the difference is caused by power management or hyperthreading, or mix of both.
+We can't tell if the difference is caused by power management or hyperthreading, or mix of both.

 ![Reflection of CPU used variability](2.2.2-fig-13.png)

 If the above was all we need to know, monitoring VMware vSphere would have been easy.
-You wouldn’t need a book like this.
+You wouldn't need a book like this.
 In reality, the following factors must also be considered:

 - Interrupt
 - System time